 You can see more detailed information on this topic in our article on sensor sizes in photography.

-The key is to understand that focal length is calculated by measuring the distance from the optical center of the lens to the image sensor.
+So what are the mm in lenses?
+The key is to understand that focal length is calculated by measuring the distance from the optical center of the lens to the image sensor, and this distance is measured in mm.
 The longer the focal length, the physically longer the lens will be.
 Lenses with a wider view will have a shorter focal length and are physically shorter by comparison.

 How Focal Length and Field of View are related